Grand Theft Auto Online: Plot

-In July 2022, the player is contacted by Agent ULP (Jeff Steitzer) of the IAA, with whom they previously worked during the Doomsday Heist, and sworn in as an IAA agent so that they may investigate the recent increase of gasoline prices in San Andreas.
+In 2022, the player is contacted by Agent ULP (Jeff Steitzer) of the IAA and sworn in as an agent so that they may investigate a recent increase of gasoline prices in San Andreas.
 Their investigation reveals that Mason Duggan, Thornton's younger brother, is responsible, using backup drives of Cliffford's AI bought from the Federal Investigation Bureau (FIB) to manipulate the prices and keep the Duggans' profits high.
-The player manages to retrieve all the backup drives and eventually intercepts a deal between Mason and the FIB, killing the former and ending the crisis.
-To ensure a similar incident does not occur again, Agent ULP then sends the player to Avon Hertz and Cliffford's old facility, which has been seized by the government, to retrieve the last traces of Cliffford's code, before cutting ties with them.
-In December, the player is introduced to a juggalo troupe called the Fooliganz, who are eager to start their own drug distribution ring, bringing them into conflict with The Lost motorcycle club, who run a similar operation.
-The player helps the Fooliganz and their leader, Dax, sabotage The Lost's operation and build up their own, after which they are officially welcomed into the troupe.
+The player retrieves all the backup drives and intercepts a deal between Mason and the FIB, killing him and ending the crisis.
+To ensure a similar incident does not occur again, Agent ULP sends the player to the facility where Avon Hertz and Cliffford were defeated, to retrieve the last traces of Cliffford's code, before cutting ties with them.
+The player is later introduced to the Fooliganz, a juggalo troupe led by Dax (Matt Van Orden), who are eager to start a drug distribution ring.
+The player helps them sabotage rival operations run by The Lost motorcycle club and build up their own, officially joining the troupe.

-In early 2023, the Fooliganz's hangout is attacked by unknown assailants who kidnap Dax's "personal physician", Labrat (Courtney Gains), and steal blacklisted precursor chemicals previously acquired by the player.
-Investigating the attack, the player eventually discovers Dr. Isiah Friedlander (Bryan Scott Johnson), a renowned therapist and pharmaceutical corporation owner, to be responsible, requiring the chemicals and Labrat's talents to create a new psychedelic drug for therapeutic purposes and make a fortune.
-The player rescues Labrat and later boards Friedlander's plane as the latter attempts to flee to South America, recovering the stolen chemicals, despite Friedlander's escape.
+In 2023, the Fooliganz's hangout is attacked by assailants who kidnap Dax's "personal physician", Labrat (Courtney Gains), and steal blacklisted precursor chemicals previously acquired by the player.
+The player discovers Dr. Isiah Friedlander (Bryan Scott Johnson), a renowned former therapist turned pharmaceutical corporation owner, to be responsible, using Labrat to create a new psychedelic drug for therapeutic purposes and make a fortune.
+The player rescues Labrat and recovers the stolen chemicals, despite Friedlander's escape.
+Later, the player joins the Los Santos Angels (LSA) flight squadron and mercenary group to disrupt operations of the private military company Merryweather.
+In the end, their actions result in a significant decrease of Merryweather presence in San Andreas, as well as the termination of their partnership with the U.S. government.
+The player also opens a salvage yard with the help of Liberty City real estate developer Yusuf Amir (Omid Djalili) and his cousin Jamal, which they use as a front to plan and execute various vehicle thefts.